Artemis II: Mission delays

 During preliminary reviews in 2011, the launch date was placed somewhere between 2019 and 2021, but afterwards the launch date was delayed to 2023.
 In January 2024, the mission was expected to launch in September 2025.
-However, in October 2024, the NASA Office of Inspector General determined that the Exploration Ground Systems team had already used up their time reserved for resolving any unforeseen issues, leading the office to determine that the September 2025 launch date would likely be delayed.
-In December 2024, outgoing Administrator Nelson announced that the launch was delayed due to the months of engineering investigations into issues with the life support system and heat shield, but they were targeting a launch in April 2026.
+However, in October 2024, the NASA Office of Inspector General determined that the Exploration Ground Systems team had exhausted their time reserved for resolving any unforeseen issues, leading the office to determine that the September 2025 launch date would likely be delayed.
+In December 2024, outgoing administrator Nelson announced that the launch was delayed due to the months of engineering investigations into issues with the life support system and heat shield, but they were targeting a launch in April 2026.

-In March 2025, AmericaSpace reported that the mission might be accelerated, with the launch date potentially moved up by two months to February 2026.
-NASA responded in a statement, saying it could not confirm the revised date but noted, "We’re looking for ways to enable an earlier launch if possible, potentially launching as soon as February 2026.
+In March 2025, AmericaSpace reported that the launch date could be accelerated by two months to February 2026.
+NASA responded in a statement, saying it could not confirm the revised date but noted, "We're looking for ways to enable an earlier launch if possible, potentially launching as soon as February 2026.
 A February target allows the agency to capitalize on efficiencies in the flow of operations to integrate the SLS rocket, Orion spacecraft, and supporting ground systems while maintaining crew safety as the top priority."
-By August 2025, more mainstream outlets such as NASASpaceflight, journalist Eric Berger and US Senator and former astronaut Mark Kelly also reported that the mission had been moved up to February 2026.
-In September, space agency officials announced that they are pursuing a launch window that opens on February 5, 2026.
+By August 2025, more mainstream outlets such as NASASpaceflight, journalist Eric Berger and U.S. Senator and former astronaut Mark Kelly also reported that the mission had been moved to February 2026.
+In September 2025, space agency officials announced that they were pursuing a launch window that opened on February 5, 2026.

-For the launch of lunar missions there are both monthly windows of a few days duration each lunar month, and daily windows lasting a few hours on days within the monthly window.
-The revised Artemis II plan, which calls for Orion to conduct a shorter skip reentry, further constrains the days within a monthly window during which a launch can be conducted.
+For the launch of lunar missions, there are both monthly windows of a few days duration each lunar month, and daily windows lasting a few hours on days within the monthly window.
+The revised Artemis II plan, which called for Orion to conduct a shorter skip reentry, further constrained the days within a monthly window during which a launch could be conducted.